 The National Atmospheric Deposition Program (NADP) originated in October 1977.
-At present, it is comprised of three networks: the Atmospheric Integrated Research Monitoring Network (AIRMON), the Mercury Deposition Network (MDN), and the National Trends Network (NTN).
+At present, it is comprised of five networks: the Ammonia Monitoring Network (AMoN), the Atmospheric Mercury Network (AMNet), the Atmospheric Integrated Research Monitoring Network (AIRMON), the Mercury Deposition Network (MDN), and the National Trends Network (NTN).
 The NTN is the original precipitation chemistry network of the NADP.
-Its samples are collected on a weekly basis and are analyzed for acids, nutrients, and base cations.
+Samples from the NTN are collected on a weekly basis and are analyzed for acids, nutrients, and base cations.
 AIRMON samples are analyzed for the same chemical species as the NTN, but sampling is done daily rather than weekly.
 AIRMON joined the NADP in 1992.
-MDN samples are collected on a weekly basis and are analyzed for mercury species.
+MDN samples are collected on a weekly basis and are analyzed for total mercury concentration.
 MDN was established within the NADP in 1996.
+AMNet and AMoN joined the NADP in 2009 and 2010, respectively.
+AMNet measures the concentration of mercury species in the atmosphere on a continuous basis.
+AMON measures the concentration of atmospheric ammonia over 2-week periods of time through the use of passive samplers.

 This document, the NADP Network Quality Assurance Plan (QAP), forms part of the NADP's Quality Management System (QMS).
 That system is illustrated in Figure 1.
 The QMS establishes protocols for data collection, validation, and assessment within the NADP.
-These protocols are network independent, and apply to AIRMON, MDN, and NTN equally.
-The QAP and its protocols will apply to proposed initiatives for additional networks or activities when such initiatives are incorporated into networks within the NADP.
+These protocols are network independent, and apply to each of the NADP networks equally.
+The QAP and its protocols will apply to proposed initiatives when such initiatives are incorporated into the NADP.

 This document is intended to meet the requirements of "Part B: Collection and Evaluation of Environmental Data" of the consensus standard ANSI/ASQC E4-2004 (ANSI/ASQC, 2004) and is consistent with the U.S. EPA's Requirements for Quality Assurance Project Plans (U.S. EPA, 2001).